Albatros B.II: Germany

-Service in Sweden
+Sweden

-In 1914, the German manufacturer Albatros-Flugzeugwerke GmbH of Berlin-Johannisthal, was touring several countries in northern Europe, displaying their new aircraft, the Albatros B.IIa.
-At the time, it was considered one of the best primary trainer aircraft.
-However, the landing gear and propeller were damaged when it arrived in Sweden.
-Due to the outbreak of World War I, no spares could be sent, and the aircraft was interned.
-It was repaired and used as a trainer by the Swedish Air Force.
+During 1914, Albatros Flugzeugwerke toured several countries across northern Europe, performing displays of the then-new B.II.
+It was considered one of the best primary trainer aircraft available at that time.
+However, both the landing gear and propeller of the demonstrator aircraft were damaged upon its arrival in Sweden.
+Due to the outbreak of the First World War, no spares could be sent and the aircraft was interned.
+It was subsequently repaired and operated in the trainer role by the Swedish Air Force.
 This aircraft was later copied and manufactured in Sweden by six different aircraft companies: Svenska Aeroplanfabriken (SAF), Södertelge Werkstäder (SW), Marinens Flygväsende (MFV), Nordiska Aviatikbolaget (NAB), AB Thulinverken as the Thulin C and Flygkompaniets Verkstäder Malmen (FVM).
 It was the first military trainer aircraft in Sweden and received the designation Sk 1 and Ö2 in the Swedish Air Force (the two types differed slightly, mainly by choice of engine).
 An FVM-built Sk 1 Albatros is on public display in the Swedish Air Force Museum near Linköping.
 The type was used until 1935.
 One aircraft was later sold to Finland.

-Service in Finland
+Finland

 NAB Albatros Type 9 (and SW 20 Albatros), Type 12 and Type 17 were among the first aircraft of the Finnish Air Force.
 It was in use between 1918 and 1923.
 There were two Type 9s, and one each of the Type 12 and 17.
 There was also one SW 20 Albatros, which was similar to the Type 9.
 The Type 12 aircraft was destroyed in the ferry flight to Finland; the remains of the aircraft were found near Eckerö, Åland.
 Type 12 was actually a modified Curtiss Twin JN with floats made by NAB.

-Austro-Hungarian service
+Austro-Hungary

-The Albatros B.II was widely used by the K.u.K, but was given the designation Albatros B.I (series 21).
+The Albatros B.II was widely used by the K.u.K; somewhat confusingly, it was assigned the designation Albatros B.I (series 21).